Religious education in primary and secondary education: Lebanon

 Being a confessionalist country, with no state religion, Lebanon is expected to have a neutral position regarding religious education in its schools, which is not the case in the country, as well as many European and American countries.
 Lebanon doesn't have a law concerning RE in its educational establishments.
 Schools have the right to either give RE classes, or do the opposite.
 Religious classes are not obligatory, nor banned, and they are not replaced by "ethics" classes.

 Private schools (Christian and Muslim) give mandatory religious classes, reflecting their religious identification.
 Students from other religions don't take any classes during the religious ones, but they always can sign up for the RE class.
 Catholic schools give only Catholic classes, mandatory for Christian students, but can be signed up for by Muslim students.
 If not, Muslims do not take any classes in parallel to Christian ones.
 Public schools have a somewhat more liberal religious program.
 A Lebanese public school may give or not give RE classes which regard the predominant religion of the population in the area the school is located in.
 Students are required to take these classes, whether they are Christian or Muslim.
 A public school located in a mixed area would prefer not to give RE classes, unless voted otherwise by locals.
 RE classes may be both Christian and Muslim at the same time in this case, and students divide when this happens.

-Malaysia
+Malaysia and Sri Lanka

 The Malaysian education system makes Moral Studies compulsory for non-Muslim students at secondary and primary schools.
 Muslim students instead partake in Islamic Studies lessons.
 There are special religious classes (Kelas Aliran Agama) in normal schools in addition to government-funded religious schools (Sekolah Menengah Kebangsaan Agama) and (Sekolah Agama Bantuan Kerajaan).
 Both subjects figure among the seven compulsory subjects undertaken by students for the Sijil Pelajaran Malaysia.
 There has been considerable debate about the usefulness of the "Moral" subject, primarily due to the strict exam-oriented marking schemes.